 The Dean of Windsor, The Rt Revd.
 David Conner, conducted the traditional ceremony at 12 noon.
 Here, Prince Harry and Meghan decided on their chosen music, hymns, and prayers.
 Then, The Archbishop of Canterbury Justin Welby officiated as the couple made their marriage vows.
 After the ceremony and congratulations, the newlyweds took a tour of Windsor around 1pm, soon leaving Windsor Castle by carriage via Castle Hill.
 Traveling through the High Street and Windsor Town, the couple soon returned along the Long Walk for their reception.

 Royal Wedding Reception

 Wedding guests met the newlyweds for a reception at St. George’s Hall.
 Harry’s father, Prince Charles, also held a private reception later that evening for the couple with close friends and family members in attendance.
 Claire Ptak of Violet Cakes created the couple’s wedding cake, incorporating the bright flavors of spring.
 It was a lemon elderflower cake with organic ingredients, covered with buttercream and decorated with fresh flowers.

 Let us know your thoughts on the royal wedding by tagging us on Instagram @glamandgowns, and Faviana’s Instagram @Faviana, Snapchat @Faviana_NY, and Twitter @FavianaNY.
-Also, don’t forget to subscribe to our Youtube channel for more fun vlogs @FavianaNYC!
+Also, check out our collection of bridal dresses by Faviana!